nazunalika/linux-guide-and-hints/source/el/openldap.rst

    Please note that the OpenLDAP server is considered deprecated in RHEL (and thusly other EL derivatives).
 This document will stay here as a reference for those who are still using the server software on Enterprise Linux 7, potentially using the OpenLDAP LTB version of the software, or using the openldap-servers package from Rocky Linux 9's plus repository.
 It may apply to Fedora users in some contexts, but there are some differences they may never be documented here.
 If you see a need for corrections, please open up an issue on our github.

+   Most of this information should be considered out of date.
+OpenLDAP 2.6.x makes some changes that the below document may or may not cover.

 .. meta::
     :description: How to install OpenLDAP on Enterprise Linux 7, configure and set up accounts for host access, etc. Enterprise Linux 7 and Fedora users will have the ability to use SSSD for SUDO.